jake-knerr/js-style-guide/README.md

 profile-page.ejs
 ```

-#### Steps to name a file:
+#### Preferred steps to name a file:

-Start by writing all of the file's parent folder names, separated by train-case.
-Then append a short as possible name (if necessary) that makes the file's purpose clear from the name alone and minimizes collision risk.
-Now, examine the folders in the file name: drop all the folders' names where the file's identity is still clear without it and there is no risk of collisions with other files.
+Start by writing all of the file's parent folder names.
+Then, append a short as possible name (if necessary) that makes the file's purpose clear from the name alone and minimizes collision risk.
+Now, examine the folders in the file name: drop all the folders' names where the file's identity is still clear without it and there is a low risk of collisions.

 Sometimes, this system may cause outer folders to be removed, sometimes the inner folders.
 Files in the same folder tend to have the same folder-prefix.
 This makes scanning the files easy.

 > Note, changing plural folder names to singular names and vice-versa is fine.
 For example, `/controllers` to `/controller-utils.js` is fine.
+Do whatever makes sense.

 > Note, the risk of name collision involves many factors.
-Perhaps the files with the same name operate in totally different domains and I would be very unusual for me to be working on both at the same time.
+Perhaps the files with the same name operate in totally different domains and it would be very unusual for one to be working on both at the same time.
 In such a case, having the same name is not a problem.

 ```
 /controllers